Saxl Conjecture for triple hooks: Acknowledgments

 \section{Acknowledgments}

-We are very grateful to the editors and referees for many valuable comments and suggestions.
+We are very grateful to the editors and referees for their valuable comments and suggestions.
 Thanks to my undergraduate students Zhenyu Luo and Yuan Jiang for their helpful discussions when I prepare this paper.
-Many thanks to Xiaorui Hu, Bing Yang and Yanfang Zhang for their helpful advices.
-We also thank J. Stembridge for making freely available his Maple package SF \cite{stem}.
+Many thanks to Haiyan Gao, Xiaorui Hu, Wan Wan, Yaning Xie, Bing Yang and Yanfang Zhang for their helpful advices.
+Special thanks to Professor Fu Liu for her helpful comments.
+We also thank Professor John Stembridge for making his Maple package SF \cite{stem} freely available.